-Aesthetics Therefore, temporary construction activities would not substantially degrade the existing visual character or quality of the project area, and impacts would be less than significant.
 Once construction is completed, the project would be mostly underground and would not be visible to highway travelers or residents located along the running line.
 The project would remove some vegetation to reduce fire hazards and prepare for conduit installation.
 However, no grading, tree removal or trimming, or extensive vegetation removal is anticipated to be required.
 As described in Section 5.4.
+Biological

-Biological Resources, the applicant would revegetate areas in accordance with the revegetation and restoration plan..
+Resources, the applicant would revegetate areas in accordance with the revegetation and restoration plan..

 The project would include other above- and belowground equipment, such as three ILAs, vaults, and line markers.
-As shown in Figure 5.1-65, the ILAs would consist of a prefabricated metal and concrete regeneration "hut" constructed on a concrete pad.
+As shown in Figure 5.1-5, the ILAs would consist of a prefabricated metal and concrete regeneration "hut" constructed on a concrete pad.
 Figure 3-1 shows the proposed locations of the individual ILAs in the communities of Herlong, Alturas, and Spanish Springs.
 The ILAs proposed in Herlong and Alturas would be located in developed commercial and residential areas, and appear similar in size to existing development.
 The ILA proposed in Spanish Springs would be located in an undeveloped area, but setback about 200 feet from the highway and only visible to vehicles for a short duration while driving along US 395.

-Figure 5.1-665: Example of a Typical Regeneration Hut The proposed vaults and line markers would be constructed of fiberglass and placed mostly within the existing Caltrans right-of-way.
-The vaults would be approximately 36-30 inches by 48 inches -and would be installed in sets of three, and would not be visible to highway travelers as they would be installed flush to the ground.
-Figure 5.1-76 provides an example of a typical line marker that would be placed along US 395 as part of the project.
+Figure 5.1-5: Example of a Typical Regeneration Hut

+The proposed vaults and line markers would be constructed of fiberglass and placed mostly within the existing Caltrans right-of-way.
+The vaults would be approximately 36 inches by 48 inches and would not be visible to highway travelers as they would be installed flush to the ground.
+Figure 5.1-6 provides an example of a typical line marker that would be placed along US 395 as part of the project.
 The line markers would be about 4 feet tall and would be visible to highway travelers.
 Views of linear features are not uncommon in this area.
 The ILAs and line markers would also be finished with earth-toned paints as required by APM AES-2.
 The use of earth-toned paints, materials, and finishes would reduce visibility of the ILAs and line markers along the highway and reduce visual contrast with the surrounding landscape.
-Therefore, the project would not substantially degrade the

-Aesthetics existing visual character or quality of public views of the site and its surroundings.
+Therefore, the project would not substantially degrade the existing visual character or quality of public views of the site and its surroundings.
 Impacts would be less than significant.